hyperonecom/h1-cli/docs/log.md

 ## h1 log credential password tag delete

-Delete a tag of password to log archive
+Delete a tag of password to Log archive

 ### Syntax